HMS Petard (G56): The Sicilian campaign

-The Allies then turned their attention to Sicily; Petard was involved from the outset.
-On the same day of the Axis surrender in North Africa (12 May), she joined Nubian and the destroyer Isis as escorts to the cruiser Orion within sight of 11 in coastal guns on Pantellaria island; they fired two salvos which straddled Petard.
+The Allies then turned their attention to Sicily, On the same day of the Axis surrender in North Africa (12 May), Petard joined Nubian and the destroyer Isis as escorts to the cruiser Orion within sight of 11 in coastal guns on Pantellaria island; they fired two salvos which straddled Petard.
 A third salvo landed close enough to cause sufficient damage to ensure that the pumps had to be used all the way back to Malta.

 On 16 May Petard picked up four Germans who had been floating on a raft made out of buoyancy containers.
 They were in such a deathlike state that sea-birds had begun to peck at them.
 The following day a German hospital ship was intercepted.
 The search party sent to investigate discovered unwounded men in civilian clothes.
 The vessel was therefore sent to Malta for the interrogation of its passengers; while underway, a company of infantrymen and a number of support troops emerged from their hiding places.
 Automatic weapons, ammunition and explosives were subsequently found.

 During a patrol between Cape Bon and Mattimo, Petard and Paladin came across a Walrus amphibious aircraft that had been forced down by engine trouble.
 Petard towed the disabled flying boat to the former French base at Bizerta on 10 June.

 Hopes of home leave were raised and dashed when Petard passed Gibraltar and sailed out into the Atlantic only to join up with the incoming Sicily invasion force.
 She was patrolling on 10 July, the first day of the landings, but returned to Malta to embark Allied Supreme Commander General Dwight Eisenhower and his staff on 14 July and take them to the British beaches at Pachino and the Gulf of Noto.
 Having attended two conferences, Eisenhower re-embarked and was soon on his way back to Malta.

 While shelling a road near Catania with three other ships next day, Petard was hit by a round fired from a tank; the shell passed through the ship but caused little damage.
-She took part in other bombardments; on one she narrowly avoided an aerial torpedo, but was damaged on 30 July when going alongside the battleship Warspite at speed.
+She took part in other bombardments; on one she narrowly avoided an aerial torpedo but was damaged on 30 July when going alongside the battleship Warspite at speed.
 She returned to Malta for repairs.